Continuing Education (CE) and Continuing Medical Education (CME) Programs

 Public Sector Psychiatry (PSP) has always educated residents in both inpatient and outpatient service, and has a long and sustained track record in psychiatry and psychology in the United States.

 The division offers training programs for state contract physicians, including area medical directors (AMDs) and senior psychiatrists (SPs).
 The three AMDs and SPs meet monthly with PSP Division Director Dr. Jeffrey Geller.
 Every other month those meetings are held at UMass Medical School and include appropriate speakers to cover areas of interest to the group.
 The AMDs and SPs receive CME credits for these educational meetings.
 The Medical School has hosted these meetings for the past several years.

 Annual Research Day:

 Each year, the department holds a Research Day, which is distinguished by the prominent speakers that it attracts.
 Keynote addresses for this program are typically given by chief administrators or principal leaders in mental health agencies and organizations in the United States, such as the National Institute on Drug Abuse and the National Institute of Mental Health.
 The event has a reputation for focusing on pressing issues of the day, from addiction and child mental health, to complementary and alternative medicine, women’s mental health, and recovery.
-The April 29, 2013 program features a keynote address by Pamela Hyde, JD, administrator, Substance Abuse and Mental Health Services Administration, U.S. Dept. of Health and Human Services.

 Law and Psychiatry Program